Prinston/Library-management-system-API/README.md

 - `DELETE /api/borrowers/{id}`: Delete a borrower

 ## Configuration
-- Database URL: Set the database URL in the `.env` file
+- Database URL: Set the database URL in the `database.py` file
-- FastAPI configuration: Modify the `main.py` file to change the FastAPI settings

 ## Contributing
 1. Fork the repository